 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school collective worship time.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service are a regular part of our calendar events and help reinforce this message.

-Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
+Within school, pupils are actively encouraged to make choices, knowing they are in a safe and supportive environment.
 As a school we educate and provide boundaries for all pupils to make choices safely, through provision of a safe environment and an empowering approach through the education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our Online-Safety and PSHE lessons.
 Pupils are further empowered through being part of a School Council, a Rights Respecting Schools steering group and being able to take part in pupil forums which link directly to the senior leadership team or governors.
 Pupils are given the freedom to make a wide range of choices from attending extra-curricular clubs to supporting fundraising events.